SAP-samples/fiori-elements-v4-rap-learning-journey/Fiori Elements App Based on an V4 RAP Service/unit9ConfiguringObjectPages/lesson2configuringSectionsOfTheObjectPageBody/exercise1AddPlaneDetailsSectionToTheSubobjectPageBody.md

 ### Exercise: Add Plane Details Section to the Subobject Page Body

-##### After completing the exercise, the `annotation.xml` file in the `travels > webapp > annotations > annotation.xml` directory should look like the one below:
+##### After completing the exercise, the `annotation.xml` file in the `travels > webapp > annotations` folder should look like the one below:

-##### In this exercise, `UI.Identification` annotation is added for the identification section, and a `UI.Facets` record is added to reference the `UI.Identification` annotation, creating a new section in the subobject page body.
+##### In this exercise, `UI.Identification` annotation is added for the identification section.
+A `UI.Facets` record is added to reference the `UI.Identification` annotation, creating a new section in the subobject page body.

 <details>
     <summary>Solution:</summary>